 Recently, I found myself reviewing the basics in every area of my life.
 A significant life trial has turned me back to the foundations of my operating system.
 I can’t exactly turn my whole life off and then back on again, but I can return to the basics in a way that sort of works like a system reset.

 This verse serves to refocus me on what God is doing and is going to do.
-Yes, we need to remember what He’s done for us, but only in a way that reminds us of what He will do for us.
+We need to remember what he’s done for us but in ways that remind us of what he is doing and will yet do.

-When life gets overwhelming (busyness, concern for loved ones, hard times financially, etc.) the basics provide stability.
+When life gets overwhelming (e.g., busyness, concern for loved ones, hard times finances, etc.) the basics provide stability.
 They exist as automatic priorities that can remain consistent even when all else seems unstable and falling apart.

 For me, prioritizing involves letting three simple truths keep my mindset focused on what God desires.